sandstorm-io/sandstorm/installer-tests/README.md

   you can.
 (Specify exactly one per test.)

-* `Vagrant-Destroy-If-Bash`: A bash script that, if it exits with a true status code, causes `run_tests.py` to destroy the Vagrant box in question, and re-create it, before running the test.
+* `Vagrant-Destroy-If-Bash`: A bash script that, if it exits with a true status code, causes `stodgy-tester` to destroy the Vagrant box in question, and re-create it, before running the test.
 This can prevent some tests from interfering with each other.
 Use this directive sparingly, as it is slow!
 (Specify zero or more per test.)

 * `Vagrant-Precondition-Bash`: A bash script that, if it exits with a true status code, allows this test to run.
-If it exits with a false status code, `run_tests.py` will skip the test and exit with a non-zero status code.
+If it exits with a false status code, `stodgy-tester` will skip the test and exit with a non-zero status code.
 (Specify zero or more per test.)

 * `Postcondition`: A Python expression that must return `True` for the